ALL THAT HAPPENS MUST BE KNOWN.

 Many of us gave in after the Market Street Massacre, reduced to simply sobbing and retching and wailing and howling, broken beneath a sky broiled red, an ocean bloody and black.
 Two hundred and eighty characters lay dead and buried.
 It was as good as over.

 When the shadow-men came hungry and choleric, in their sharp Brioni suits and teeth like needles, they rode in on scorched-earth emojis and howled and roared like demented trolls.
 Edit this, they had glitched, in zeros and ones.

 In cherry and chestnut and claret and copper, the blood seemed quite impossible

 the shadow-men drank up, 1.5 gallons of each of us.

-The Twitter Wars ended soon after that.
-Not enough people left to keep up with the fighting.
+The war ended soon after.
+There hadn’t been enough of us left standing to keep up with the fighting.
 The Battle of Baker Beach and it was all over.